Damascus steel

-Damascus steel (Arabic: فولاذ دمشقي) refers to the high-carbon crucible steel of the blades of historical swords forged using the wootz process in the Near East, characterized by distinctive patterns of banding and mottling reminiscent of flowing water, sometimes in a "ladder" or "rose" pattern.
-"Damascus steel" developed a reputation for being tough, resistant to shattering, and capable of being honed to a sharp, resilient edge.
+Damascus steel (فولاذ دمشقي) is the high-carbon crucible steel of the blades of historical swords forged using the wootz process in the Near East, characterized by distinctive patterns of banding and mottling reminiscent of flowing water, sometimes in a "ladder" or "rose" pattern.
+Damascus steel was reputed to be tough, resistant to shattering, and capable of being honed to a sharp, resilient edge.
+This is not to be confused with damascene, which is a form of metal inlaying.

-Originally, they came from Southern India and Sri Lanka where the steel-making techniques used were first developed.
-The term "Damascus steel" traces its roots to the medieval city of Damascus, Syria, perhaps as an early example of branding.
+Originally, it came from India and Sri Lanka, where the steel-making techniques used were first developed.
+Arabic adopted the word for steel from pre-New Persian pōlād.

+The term "Damascus steel" is rooted in the medieval city of Damascus, perhaps as an early example of branding.
 However, there is now a general agreement that many of the swords, or at least the steel ingots from which they were forged, were imported from elsewhere.

 Naming

 The origin of the name "Damascus steel" is contentious.
-Islamic scholars al-Kindi (full name Abu Ya'qub ibn Ishaq al-Kindi, circa 800 CE – 873 CE) and al-Biruni (full name Abu al-Rayhan Muhammad ibn Ahmad al-Biruni, circa 973 CE – 1048 CE) both wrote about swords and steel made for swords, based on their surface appearance, geographical location of production or forging, or the name of the smith, and each mentions "damascene" or "damascus" swords to some extent.
+Islamic scholars al-Kindi (circa 800 CE – 873 CE) and al-Biruni (circa 973 CE – 1048 CE) both wrote about swords and steel made for swords, based on their surface appearance, geographical location of production or forging, or the name of the smith.
+Each mentions "damascene" or "damascus" swords to some extent.

 Drawing from al-Kindi and al-Biruni, there are three potential sources for the term "Damascus" in the context of steel: